 4. Get full cost: Whilst on the call, ask the provider about the cost per month/year and if there are any additional costs you need to pay.

-5. Read reviews: Have a quick read of some reviews and put their average score in the corresponding boxes.
+5. Read reviews: Read some reviews and put their average score in the corresponding boxes.

 6. Demo system: Once you have narrowed down your selection, take a demo and make notes.

 All that is left is to pick a winner, which should be a doddle if you used our comparison guide.
-Simply see which system ticked the most boxes, who had the highest reviews score, and which provider gave the best price and what system you liked the best.
+Simply see which system received the highest score, who had the highest review score, which provider gave the best price and what system you liked the best.

-We hoped this guide had helped you pick a new system, and if one of those systems is a new absence management system please feel free to call us on 0333 300 3403 and ask as many questions as you like.
+We hoped this guide has helped you pick a new HR software.
+If one of those systems is a new absence management system, please feel free to call us on 0333 300 3403 and ask as many questions as you like.
 Or if you would like to demo our system you can request a demo here.